7:00AM to 5:00PM

 The two most common pipes available are copper pipes and pex pipes.
 Copper and pex are the most sought-after materials for fixing a leak.
 But which one should you purchase?
 Which is more budget-friendly or more long-lasting?
 Some would probably convince you the one with very little maintenance and less labour compared to other materials is the number one pick.
 Others would consider the flexible pipes a better choice.
 A flexible material sounds right for tight spaces instead of rigid copper, but there’s also soft copper to consider, especially for your heat pumps.

-But, no need to worry and get confused.
+But there is no need to worry or get confused.
 Whether it’s a pex pipe or copper pipe, we’ll discuss the benefits of each material to help you decide which is the suitable material for you.
 Even if you have ample or less space, there will be a better choice and a perfect one for your home.
 And not just that, we’ll tell you too how environmental factors impact the quality of your pipe system.

 You should know that there is no right or wrong material as both serve their purpose efficiently.
 That said, pex tubing or copper piping may be more suited to your home and knowing the benefits of each will help you make an informed decision.